 When you sign onto a group life insurance policy with an employer, you will be given a copy of your coverage details and, in most cases, will make a monthly premium payment.
 These premiums will usually be lower than what you would pay if purchasing an equivalent policy from the insurance company on your own.
 In the case of death, your life insurance will make a payout to your listed beneficiaries.

-In the case of leaving a company that you have this type of policy through, you will have the option of converting your plan to an individual type.
-However, these conversions can be more expensive than it is to start a new term policy on your own.
+In the case of leaving a company that you have this type of policy through, you will usually have the option of converting your plan to an individual type.
+However, these conversions can often be more expensive than it is to start a new term policy on your own.

 Is group term life insurance worth it?